MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/algorithms.md

     \end{cases}.
 $$

-The $\operatorname{Prepare}$ operation is not used directly in qubitization, but rather is used to implement a reflection about the state that $\operatorname{Prepare}$ creates
+The $\operatorname{Prepare}$ operation isn't used directly in qubitization, but rather is used to implement a reflection about the state that $\operatorname{Prepare}$ creates

 \begin{align}
     R &= 1 - 2\operatorname{Prepare} \ket{0}\bra{0} \operatorname{Prepare}^{-1} \\\\